bstollnitz/aml_command_cli/aml-train-deploy-output/README.md

 ```
 mlflow ui
 ```

+* Set the model_uri environment variable to the model you want to use in prediction.
+You can use the model created in the latest train run, which train.py prints.
+Or you can choose one from the mlflow UI.
+For example:

 * Make a local prediction using the trained mlflow model.
 You can use either csv or json files: